DuckyBlender/sussy_ducky_bot/README.md

 ## Usage

 1. Set the .env from the .env.example
-1. Start Ollama in the background.
+2. Make sure ollama is running in the background
-2. Run the bot with `cargo run --release`
+3. Run the bot with `cargo run --release`

 ## Contributing